 This article will examine the three sorts of Macro buttons you can add to your worksheet.

 Without a doubt, the best way to build a macro button is by using Shapes.
 Shapes offer you the broadest range of styling and formatting options, so you can change the style of buttons to look as modern as possible.

 Here's how to create a button on your worksheet before assigning a macro to it:

 Start by drawing a shape on your worksheet.
-Click the Insert tab, then Shapes, the Rectangle.
+Click the Insert tab, then Shapes, and the Rectangle.

 Add text to your shape by right-clicking on it and selecting Edit Text.

 Next, assign your Macro by right-clicking on the border of your shape and clicking Assign Macro.